liambarrett26/Dimitrov-Systematic-SNHL-Phenotyping/README.md

 ### Directories and Files
 For both the `data` and `notebooks` directories, please seee the `README.md` files in each directory for further infomation on the files.

+- **search_results.md**: File detailing the search terms input to the databases and the number of retrieved articles.
 - **third_reviewer_responses.md**: File detailing where R1 and R2 disagreed during the review process and R3's final decision.
 - **README.md**: This file, providing an overview of the project and its structure.
 - **LICENSE**: The license for the project, detailing the terms of use.